Table of Contents

-Pinguecula is thought to be caused by a combination of dry eyes and exposure to wind, dust, or ultraviolet light from the sun.
-For this reason, pinguecula is sometimes known as “surfer’s eye,” and it is most commonly found among people who live in tropical climates.
-Any constant irritation to the eye can lead to pinguecula, regardless of location or activity, however.
+The condition is most commonly found among people who live in tropical climates.
+Any constant irritation to the eye can lead to a pinguecula regardless of location or activity, however.

-Generally speaking, there are some simple ways to protect the eye from the most straightforward risk factors.
+There are some simple ways to protect the eye from the most straightforward risk factors for a pinguecula.

 - Wear sunglasses to protect the eyes from ultraviolet light.

 - Wear glasses or goggles to keep dust out.